-Some service industries have, however. also experienced a drop in employment.
-In the past 20 years, the number of people employed in postal and courier services has more than halved.
+Some service industries have, however, also experienced a drop in employment.
+In the past 20 years, the number of people employed in postal and courier services has been halved.
 This is of course due to the growth of the ICT sector and the use of new technology by both businesses and households.
 Almost everyone under the age of 54 uses the internet daily, and not just social media, but online banking, contact with public authorities, e-mail and online newspapers.
 Many also shop online, and booking travel and accommodation is particularly popular.
-In 2017, 54 per cent in the age group 16-79 years used the internet for this purpose.
+In 2018, 61 per cent in the age group 16-79 years used the internet for this purpose.

-Today, almost 93 000 people work in information and communications, compared to fewer than 40 000 in 1970.
+Today, almost 96 000 people work in information and communications, compared to fewer than 40 000 in 1970.
 In other words, the number of people working in publishing, radio and TV, telecommunications and other information technology services has more than doubled in this period.
 This roughly corresponds to the average growth in service industries.

-Percentage of Norwegians (16-79 years) who shop online, and online retail sales (NOK million) since 2009
+Percentage of Norwegians (aged 16-79) who shop online, and online retail sales (NOK million) since 2009

-Source: www.ssb.no/en/ikthus and www.ssb.no/en/vroms
+Source: ssb.no/en/ikthus and ssb.no/en/vroms